bitbytejoy/upcase-network-app/README.md

 ### Application flow

-* The client sends a string.
+* The client sends a string to the server.
 * The client receives the string upercased from the server.